2KAbhishek/talks/building-neovim-plugins.md

 ## Tips for Plugin Authors 

-- Respect user configuration, provide sensible defaults, and allow customization
+- **Respect User Configuration**: Provide sensible defaults, and allow customization
-- Mind the performance, minimize blocking operations, use async APIs for blocking tasks
+- **Mind the Performance**: Minimize blocking operations, use async APIs for blocking tasks
-- Document everything, all commands, configurations, and keybindings, automate vimdoc generation
+- **Document Everything**: all commands, configurations, and keybindings, automate vimdoc generation
-- Test critical behavior, use CI to automate testing
+- **Automated Testing**: Test critical behavior, use CI to automate testing
-- Publish your plugin on GitHub and add it to [awesome-neovim](https://github.com/rockerBOO/awesome-neovim)
+- **Share and Care**: Publish and maintain your plugin on GitHub and add it to [awesome-neovim](https://github.com/rockerBOO/awesome-neovim)

-> **Have Fun!**
+> **Most Important: Have Fun!**

 ---

-## Thank You 
+## Thank You! 

-**Let's build more plugins together!**
+**Let's build the Neovim ecosystem together!**

-Feel free to reach out for questions, ideas or just to chat.

 [talk slides](https://github.com/2kabhishek/talks/blob/main/building-neovim-plugins.md)

+Feel free to reach out to me for questions, ideas or feedback.

 > for VimConf 2024, Akihabara, Tokyo, Japan